 This story/essay appeared in Unmistakably Lawrence 2022.
 It is likely the most important story I've ever written in my life.
 The assignment was to pick my favorite place in Lawrence.
 I immediately thought of Allen Fieldhouse, where my magical dreams were born in 1973, when I began attending games with beloved Dad, who had purchased two season tickets shortly upon arriving to Lawrence in 1969, where he uprooted our family from New Rochelle, N.Y., home of the Dick Van Dyke show, Normal Rockwell, and Iona College.
 Since I was almost 3 years old when we moved to Lawrence, I have no memories of New Rochelle, just what I've seen of our huge 12-room house on film/DVD with bushels of leaves to be raked.

 My father, Goodwin "Goody," was recruited by Dean Arthur "Artie" Katz of the KU School of Social Welfare to become professor at KU.
 Not to brag on my dad but he made it big in New York as a progressive social worker, who also taught classes at such unviversities as Hunter College.
-Dad rubbed shoulders with Pete Seeger (he used to see him perform, who Dad was friendly with, and performed twice for my Dad for a fundraiser at his non-profit agency) and Eleanor Roosevelt (she was my Dad's guest of honor at one fundraising even; my beautiful Mom told me once she was in "awe" once she met Eleanor, a hero for all generations).
+Dad rubbed shoulders with Pete Seeger (he used to see him perform, who Dad was friendly with, and performed twice for my Dad for a fundraiser at his non-profit agency) and Eleanor Roosevelt (she was my Dad's guest of honor at one fundraising event; my beautiful Mom told me once she was in "awe" once she met Eleanor, a hero for all generations).
 Arthur promised my Dad if he moved to Lawrence, he could teach full time at KU, earn tenure, and receive his Ph.D.
 All these promises turned true with Dad's dedication, relentless work ethic, and tremendous perseverence..
 I don't know of any person who could earn their doctorate of any kind while teaching full time and raising a family.
 But my Dad did it.
 As consumed as he was with work, he was always there for our family.
 In the last one or two years of life, we were talking on the phone.
 He said as much work he had to do, he always made sure we went on a vacation each year.
 And I cherished those vacations to such places as Florida, California and Toronto.
 He also said, most fundamentally, at his very core, he always saw himself above all as a "family man."
 And, indeed, my beloved and forever hero Dad was just that!

 My dad liked to say that Artie's big pitch to my dad was: "Everything is just 10 minutes away" in Lawrence.
 When you grew up in Toronto, when my mom was born and raised in Brooklyn, and my parents lived in an apartment on Bennett Avenue in Upper Manhattan before moving to New Rochelle, 10 minutes was a good and smart selling point by Arthur.
 He and his beautiful wife Ellie became quick and best of friends with my parents.
 My Mom worked as a field instructor at KU from 1970 to 2003, and my dad was a professor of social welfare from 1969-2003.
 They truly impacted thousands of lives through their teaching and mentorship, promoting social justice and progressive causes all their lives.
 As the current KU Dean of Social Welfare Michelle Mohr Carney emailed to me after Mom passed in January, 2023 my parents "were legends who were instrumental to the evolution of the school."
-While this of course is 100 percent true, I sincerely appreciate Michelle's kindness.
+While this, of course, is 100 percent true, I sincerely appreciate Michelle's kindness.

 My parents are sadly gone, but their spirit and soul live eternally, and they are now reunited forever.
 I'm still devastated they have passed, with dad dying on March 11, 2021.
 While I picked Allen Fielhdouse for my tribute for this special story in 2022, it was honestly much more a tribute to my forever hero Dad, who raised me on KU hoops and we bonded over Kansas basketball for a lifetime.
 I will forever be grateful for him taking me to games, all those talks we had about different players, and who we thought could make the NBA, etc. Our relationship grew SO MUCH stronger attending games in Allen Fieldhouse for 21 years, and just truly a lifetime over bonding with the Jayhawks.
 Thank you Dad.
 Rest in Peace.
 And Rest in Peace, too, Mom.
 I love you both FOREVER.
 Thanks for all you did for me, and continue to do for me.
 I'm getting teary-eyed writing this.